Informatiqal/qlbuilder/README.md

 ```shell
 qlBuilder create my-project-name -s test
 ```

+## Encrypt/Decrypt

+The home folder config is not encrypted by default and its not necessary to be encrypted.
+But if there is a need to be encrypted then `qlBuilder encrypt` command can be used.
+Once encrypted the file cannot be modified until `qlBuilder decrypt` command is ran.
+Both commands will ask for a user specified password.

+If the home config is encrypted then any command that require the file will first ask for the decrypt key before its ran.

 > **Note**
 > Only files with `qvs` extension will be copied to the result folder